 Admission to the MSN program is contingent upon admission to the WSU Graduate School and the availability of College of Nursing resources.
 MSN program applicants must also meet the following criteria for admission:

-- Completion of a baccalaureate nursing degree from a National League for Nursing (NLN) or Commission on Collegiate Nursing Education (CCNE) accredited program with a grade point average (g.p.a.) of 3.0 or above.
-A qualified admission may be authorized if an applicant's GPA is between 2.80 and 2.99, the GPA is 3.0 or above in the upper division baccalaureate course work, and there is substantial evidence of extra-scholastic qualifications of such merit as to warrant special consideration.
+- Completion of a baccalaureate nursing degree from a National League for Nursing (NLN) or Commission on Collegiate Nursing Education (CCNE) accredited program with a grade point average (GPA) of 3.0 or above.
+A transcript/credential evaluation is required for all international transcripts.

 - Professional competence as documented by three references.